Ankit-Singh209/jobfinder/README.md

 reachable, at least some sources should return results even if a few individual company tokens are stale.

+## Why some searches (VLSI, core networking) come back empty

+The live source list is ~68 companies on Greenhouse, Lever, or Ashby — and that's a real structural constraint, not a bug.
+Companies that expose those public ATS APIs skew heavily toward software/SaaS/fintech, regardless of which country they're headquartered in.
+Semiconductor and chip-design employers (Qualcomm, Intel, NVIDIA, Texas Instruments, Broadcom, Synopsys, Cadence) and core networking-hardware vendors (Cisco, Arista, Juniper) run their own proprietary hiring systems (Workday, SuccessFactors, custom portals) with no public feed to pull from — so a live search for "VLSI" or "network engineer" correctly returns nothing from this source list, and the app tells you why and points to the dedicated career-page directory instead of silently failing or, worse, showing an unrelated result.

+**Adding companies from more countries doesn't change this** — it broadens general tech/software coverage, but VLSI and core-networking hiring will still route to the directory regardless of which countries are represented in the live sources, because it's about which ATS a company uses, not where it's headquartered.

+### Country coverage in the live sources

+The ~68 live sources now include companies headquartered in the US, Europe (Revolut, N26, GoCardless, Typeform, Celonis, Personio, Pleo), Canada (Wealthsimple, Hootsuite, Clio), Japan (Mercari, SmartNews), and India (Groww, Postman, Contentstack), all filtered down to their India-located postings.

+**China and Russia are deliberately not included.** Major employers in both countries run their own hiring systems rather than Greenhouse/Lever/Ashby, so there's no genuine public API source to pull from — adding entries for them would mean guessing at tokens that don't exist, which would just add dead weight rather than real coverage.
+If you know of a specific company from either country with a genuine public Greenhouse/Lever/Ashby board, add it to `SOURCES` yourself (see below) and it'll work the same way.

 ## Extending it

 - **Add a company**: append `{ name, ats, token }` to the `SOURCES` array near